Tenancy deposit protection time limits for compliance

 Statutory periodic tenancy arose before 6 April 2007

 Where a deposit was paid in respect of a fixed-term tenancy that became a statutory periodic tenancy before 6 April 2007, and has never been renewed since, the landlord or agent is not liable to a Section 214 claim if they failed to protect the deposit or serve the prescribed information.
+It is not clear whether a failure to serve the prescribed information would invalidate a section 21 notice in this scenario.

-However, in most circumstances, the landlord or their agent cannot use a section 21 notice to end the tenancy.[7]
+However, in most circumstances, the landlord or agent cannot use a section 21 notice to end the tenancy.[7]

 Last updated: 5 July 2022